Tablighi Jamaat: Denials by TJ

 According to the American Foreign Policy Council (AFPC), the Tablighi Jamaat teaches that jihad is "primarily as personal purification rather than as holy warfare".
 Because of its disavowal of violent jihad, the Tablighi activities have been banned in Saudi Arabia and some Islamist groups have accused the Tabligh of weakening support for jihad amongst Muslims.
+Interviews with TJ members, based on primary research, indicate that they emphasise self-reform, unity, and adherence to Islamic teachings before considering any broader struggles.
+Some TJ adherents describe their primary jihad as 'Tabligh'—the act of preaching and reviving faith among Muslims—arguing that external struggles are secondary to internal spiritual development.
+TJ followers highlight that division and lack of religious adherence within the Muslim community make any form of militant jihad ineffective and premature.
+Furthermore, some members view controlling one’s 'Nafs' (self) as the greatest form of jihad, placing emphasis on personal piety rather than political activism.